MarieAugerMethe/InformedHSA/README.md

     - Y_UTM: Northing value of the "foraging" location (in meters; EPSG:32617 (WGS 84 / UTM zone 17N) coordinate system)

 2. `NorthernBaffin_UTM`: folder that contains the files needed for the `NorthernBaffin_UTM.shp` shapefile.
+Found in the `Covariates` subfolder.
 This shapefile contains the land layer around the study area in Nunavut, Canada.
 The original data was downloaded from NOAA: https://www.ngdc.noaa.gov/mgg/shorelines/.
-We use here the full (f) resolution.
+We use the full (f) resolution.
 We have simply clipped the original file to be focused on the area around the study site and have transform the coordinate system to be EPSG:32617 (WGS 84 / UTM zone 17N).